sebnilsson/AspNetSeo/README.md

 - `OgType`: Gets or sets the open graph type for web-page.
 - `OgUrl`: Gets or sets the open graph URL for web-page.
 Falls back on value in `LinkCanonical`.
+- `OgVideo`: Gets or sets the open graph video URL for web-page.
 - `PageTitle`: Gets or sets the title for a web-page.
   - `SiteName`: Gets or sets the name for the web-site.
 Used as base for `DocumentTitle`.